google/triggerator/README.md

 Backend app doesn't have any authentication, nor any user management.
 For this the solution solely rely on Identity-Aware Proxy.
 It's a GCP service for shielding cloud apps with authentication.

 Please note that IAP manages user access with its own roles.
-So even project owner won't have access to a shielded app by default.
+So even the project owner won't have access to a shielded app by default.
 To allow access for a user you need to go to IAP page in your GCP project - https://console.cloud.google.com/security/iap and add a member with 'IAP-secured Web App User' role.
 If you installed app with setup.sh script  it's already done for you, but you need to add members for all other users.
 You can allow access for everyone by adding "allUsers" or "allAuthenticatedUsers" as a member with the IAP role, but obviously it's not recommended from security point of view.

 Also you can create a member for a Google Workspace domain or a Google Group.